Wood Maintenance Guide: Protecting and Preserving Your Wall Panels | The Panel Hub

 Cleaning and Dusting

-Never underestimate dust and dirt.
-They might not look like much, but they can affect the wood’s natural glow over time.
+Person wiping wood wall panels with a soft cloth.Always underestimate dust and dirt.
+They may seem insignificant, but dust and dirt can diminish the wood’s natural glow over time.

 1. Use the Right Tools

 Start with simple cleaning.
 You can use a soft cloth or feather duster to sweep away dust on the surfaces without scratching the finish.
-Avoid rough fabrics or sponges, since they can leave tiny marks on the woods.
+Avoid rough fabrics or sponges, since they can leave tiny marks on the wood.

 1. Skip the Harsh Chemicals